Welcome to Informatica Data Quality Tutorials. The objective of these tutorials is to provide an in-depth understanding of Informatica Data Quality.

 -Identify, resolve and prevent data quality problems; Data becomes more trusted

 -Effective data profiling and more effective ways to share the profiling rules and results with business; All you need to do is generate a scorecard for the profile and share the URL with business.
-This enhance trust in business.
+This enhances trust in business.

 -Enhance IT productivity with powerful business-IT collaboration tools and a common data quality project environment

--Develop routines like address standardization, exception handling, data masking and integrate them with PowerCenter to utilize them as components / mapplets; I will discuss more about these routines in future posts
+-Develop routines like address standardization, exception handling, data masking and integrate them with PowerCenter to utilize them as components / mapplets; I will discuss more these routines in future posts

 -Universal Connectivity to All Data Sources

 -All rules, reference data, and processes can be reused for all types of data integration projects, including data migration, data consolidation, and MDM.